 God answers the prayers of those who do His will.

-And whatsoever we ask, we receive of him, because we keep his commandments, and do those things that are pleasing in his sight.
+And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight.
 (I John 3:22)

-When speaking of the dreadful dangers and terrors that will stalk the earth in the days immediately preceding His appearing, the Lord Jesus warned the elect to “Watch ye therefore, and pray always, that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man” (Luke 21:36).
+When speaking of the dreadful dangers and terrors that will stalk the earth in the days immediately preceding His appearing, the Lord Jesus warned the elect to “Watch you therefore, and pray always, that you may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man” (Luke 21:36).

 David spoke of being rewarded according to his righteousness, of being delivered from his enemies because his hands were clean in God’s sight.

 This is precisely what Jesus is saying, in Luke 21:36.
 Be alert and pray always so you may be worthy in God’s sight to escape the evil of the last days and to stand in triumph before the Lord Jesus, hearing His “Well done, good and faithful servant.”